 Yikuan is a DPhil student with interests in Bayesian deep learning, interpretable machine learning, and multimodal representation learning, He's research focuses on investigating deep learning framework for uncertainty estimation and risk factor analysis for cardiovascular disease.

-Emma is part of the Blood Pressure Lowering Treatment Trialists' Collaboration (BPLTTC) research group, she is also involved in women's vascular health research.
+Emma is part of the Blood Pressure Lowering Treatment Trialists' Collaboration (BPLTTC) research group, she is also investigating the effect of antihypertensive drugs on cancer.

 Ivan is a software architect and engineer.
 He has been developing scientific software solutions for the last decade.

-Wendy joined the team as Information Governance and Quality Assurance Officer for the ATEMPT Clinical Trial working with Debbie Hedgecott and Kazim Rahini.
+Wendy has more than 25 years experience working in various Regulatory Affairs roles in the Pharmaceutical Industry supporting drug development projects.
+Wendy joined the team as Information Governance and Quality Assurance Officer for the ATEMPT Clinical Trial.

 Abel was the head of Information Technology and Software Engineering at the Deep Medicine programme.
 Abel has an extensive experience on managing innovation projects.